-We are a best new practice, technology training program that teaches untapped young adults ages 16-24, technology skills in in hardware, coding and critical career skills.
+We are a best new practice, technology training program that teaches untapped young adults ages 16-24, technology skills in IoT, hardware/software, coding and critical career skills.

 Are you interested in tech?
 Do you enjoy coding, but don't know where to start?
 Well, there is a huge gap connecting young adults to tech opportunities in San Francisco, Bay Area and Beyond; and only 16% of high school seniors want to pursue STEM careers.
 To fix the gap between diversity in tech, untapped young adults need to be exposed to IT fields, need to be inspired by adults to whom they can relate, educated in both Technical and Soft Skills, and Empowering them to land a career in Tech.